Operator Scope of Action:

 $MyDate = max(list($MyDateA,$MyDateB,$MyDateC))

-Functions creating lists (sum(), links(), collect(), etc.) don't have the same problems with the likes of max as the former output a valid list that can be used directly.
+Functions creating lists (sum(), links(), collect(), etc.) do not have the same problems with the likes of max as the former output a valid list that can be used directly.
 For instance:

 $MyDate = max(links.outbound.attended.$MyDate)